-Other fun things to do in Mount Coolum include a visit to the Aqua Park, shopping along the esplanade and dining in the various beachfront restaurants and cafés.
-Plus Coolum Beach has an off leash dog friendly beach so if you can find yourself some dog friendly accommodation there is no need to leave your fur baby at home.
+Other fun things to do in Mount Coolum include visiting the Aqua Park, shopping along the esplanade and dining in the various beachfront restaurants and cafés.
+Plus, Coolum Beach has an off leash dog friendly beach, so if you can find yourself some dog friendly accommodation, there is no need to leave your fur baby at home.

-Ravensbourne is a gorgeous area, located on the edge of the Great Dividing Grange just under 2 hours from the Brisbane CBD.
+Ravensbourne is a gorgeous area located on the edge of the Great Dividing Range, just under 2 hours from the Brisbane CBD.
 The area is full of gorgeous rolling hills, exceptional food and beautiful landscapes, making it just perfect for a weekend away.

 Spend your days in Ravensbourne exploring the various walking trails of the Ravensbourne National Park.
 Check out Gus Beutel lookout for amazing views across the Lockyer Valley, which is also a lovely spot for a picnic.

-In terms of where to stay, if you’re able to leave the kids at home, I can’t recommend Bunnyconnellen Olive Grove and Vineyard (pictured above) enough, it’s a little out of Ravensbourne but so beautiful.
+In terms of where to stay, if you can leave the kids at home, I can’t recommend Bunnyconnellen Olive Grove and Vineyard (pictured above) enough; it’s a little out of Ravensbourne but so beautiful.
 But even if you do have the kids – be sure to stop by and enjoy a platter while soaking up the gorgeous landscape.
 It is just stunning here!

-If you prefer to stay right in Ravensbourne or do have the kids with you, there are a range of places to stay including 17 Mile Cottage, Cloudlake Mountain Retreat or Tweeters Country Getaway Farm Stay which is about 30 minutes away but perfect for families.
+If you prefer to stay right in Ravensbourne or have the kids with you, there are many places to stay, including 17 Mile Cottage, Cloudlake Mountain Retreat or Tweeters Country Getaway Farm Stay, which is about 30 minutes away but perfect for families.

 Just minutes from the Brisbane CBD, Bribie Island is a beautiful island and perfect for a weekend getaway.
 On Bribie Island, you have the choice of calm waters or surf beaches as well as a casual, welcoming community vibe.

 Along with Moreton and North Stradbroke Island, Bribie Island is one of the three sand islands in Moreton Bay.
-Bribie Island is the smallest of the three and one of the easiest to reach thanks to being connected to the mainland by a bridge.
+Bribie Island is the smallest of the three and one of the easiest to reach, thanks to connecting to the mainland by a bridge.

 For those that prefer calm waters, the Pumicestone Passage is the perfect place.
-This protected marine park is ideal for water sports and swimming as well as being an awesome spot to watch the sunset with the Glass Mountains in the background.
+This protected marine park is ideal for water sports and swimming and is an awesome spot to watch the sunset with the Glass Mountains in the background.

 Bribie Island is perfect for those who love to camp, but there is also plenty of apartment style accommodation too – click here for a full list of accommodation options.
-For families head on over to the mainland’s Big4 Sandstone Point Holiday Resort which is jammed packed full of great family friendly facilities.
+For families, head on over to the mainland’s Big4 Sandstone Point Holiday Resort, which is jam packed full of great family friendly facilities.

 Killarney is 2.5 hours from the Brisbane CBD, a rural town in the Southern Downs, just 6kms from the New South Wales Border.
 This small country town is the perfect place to escape the city and be surrounded by rolling hills and mountain vistas and where visitors can spend their days exploring the various natural attractions.

 The main reason people come to Killarney is for the gorgeous waterfalls along the Falls Drive.
-Within a short area, you can see five different waterfalls including Queen Mary Falls, Daggs Falls, Brown’s Falls, Upper Brown’s Falls and Teviot Falls.
+You can see five different waterfalls within a short area, including Queen Mary Falls, Daggs Falls, Brown’s Falls, Upper Brown’s Falls, and Teviot Falls.
 There are several walking tracks where you can get a closer look at these falls and also have the opportunity to spot wildlife such as echidnas, possum and more.
-Also don’t miss Carr’s Lockout for amazing views.
+Also, don’t miss Carr’s Lockout for amazing views.

-There is a caravan park close to the Queen Mary Falls or stay at gorgeous B&Bs like Spring Creek Mountain Cottages which has lovely accommodation with balconies overlooking the valley.
+There is a caravan park close to the Queen Mary Falls or stay at gorgeous B&Bs.
+Check here for accommodation in the area.

 Located just 1 hour from Brisbane in the Somerset Region, Wivenhoe Dam covers 33,000 hectares and is an ideal spot for those after a relaxing getaway in the great outdoors.
 Unlike Somerset Dam, you’re unable to use watercraft with motors at Wivenhoe, so it certainly is an excellent spot for those seeking a peaceful escape.

 Here visitors can spend their day’s kayaking, swimming, sailing, fishing and exploring the various walking tracks.
-For families with young children, there are two playgrounds in the area and large grassy areas perfect for kicking a ball around.
+There are two playgrounds in the area and large grassy areas perfect for kicking a ball around for families with young children.
 And for the fisherman out there, this is one of the best places in Australia for bass fishing.

 Just under three hours’ drive from Brisbane is Kingaroy, home to the largest peanut-processing plant in Australia.
 With its stunning rolling countryside, fresh farm produce and great places to eat, Kingaroy is the perfect short escape for foodies as well as those just after a peaceful countryside getaway.

-During the day visit the Pottique Lavender Farm, a few wineries as well as stopping to taste local delights such as olives and cheese.
+During the day, visit the Pottique Lavender Farm, a few wineries, and stop to taste local delights such as olives and cheese.
 For the peanut lovers, you can’t skip a visit to the Kingaroy Heritage Museum as well as making a stop at the Peanut Van to taste Kingaroy’s most famous export.
 While at night, it’s recommended you visit the Kingaroy Observatory to see the night sky in all its glory.